tim-schilling/debug-tutorial/docs/lab2.md

 ```

-There should also be an indexes on
+There should also be an index on
 ``created``.
 Arguments could be made to add indexes on the fields that are
 search-able and ``is_published``.
 I would stop at ``created`` because that's used
 on the default loading.
 Any other cases would need to be proven as common